-The best way to calm a home, and to fill a home with joy and peace is to have a husband and wife who are best friends--intimately, emotionally, and spiritually.
+The best way to fill a home with joy and peace is to have a husband and wife who are best friends--intimately, emotionally, and spiritually.

 What are some practical steps a Titus 2 woman mentoring a younger woman in the faith would teach?
 Here would be some wonderful starters: